-Although my partner warned her parents about what topics to avoid and how my mum can be, to try and avoid potential issues.
-Literally within the first conversation the first subject somehow included both her faith and politics.
+Although my partner warned her parents about what topics to avoid and how my mum can be, to try to avoid potential issues.
+Literally, within the first conversation, the first subject somehow included both her faith and politics.
 However, even though these taboo topics popped up, my partner’s parents still seemed to like my mum.

 Overall, the weekend wasn’t as bad as it could have been, or as bad as I was kind of expecting it to be.
 Which was a nice surprise.
 It’s safe to say that when it comes to your own parents, you have far far less patience for their questionable views than if it was literally anybody else.

 My mum kept telling us how she had a great time, and how it was a wonderful experience and visit.
-So mission accomplished, my mum had a good time, our parents got to meet for the first time, my mum got to spend some time with us, and she got to have a mini-break in the capital for the first time.
+So the mission was accomplished, my mum had a good time, our parents got to meet for the first time, my mum got to spend some time with us, and she got to have a mini-break in the capital for the first time.

 When I spoke to her a few days after her visit, she said it was the best time she’d ever had, the best birthday she ever had, and was extremely grateful to us for covering the costs of all of it.
 Which was nice.

 As always, leave your feedback in the comments section below.
 Also, feel free to share experiences with meeting up with your family in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.